 Our advocates are more than happy to talk through your situation and identify what we can do to help and support you.

+Emma Moss is a WorkLaw Advocate who has spent the last decade working in senior human resource roles.
 She is currently undertaking a law degree through the Auckland University of Technology (AUT).

 Both employers and employees have rights under the trial period law

 Can you still have a case for unjustified dismissal if you are terminated under the 90-day trial period?

 After 6 May 2019, only businesses with less than 20 employees will be able to use the 90-day trial period.

 If your employer gave you an agreement but didn’t tell you there was a 90-day trial provision, (depending on the circumstances) – you may be able to raise a claim for unjustified dismissal.